lime02lime/ImageTransformer/readme.md

 - Names are hard
 - Start from the specific, then generalise.
 Write out the loopy version, write out the matmul version
 - Think about inputs and outputs and what they mean
+- Make sure you test your inputs and outputs, do sanity checks
+- Data leakage
+  - Softmax issue
+  - Shifting tokens
+- Reduce your problem to something manageable

 Transformer decoder: